terrytay/tp/docs/UserGuide.md

 ## 1. Introduction

-  OrgaNice! is a command line based application that can help academics with scheduling their tasks and keeping track of them.
+  OrgaNice! is a task manager integrated with a Study Area search function.
+You can use it to manage your tasks, be it events or deadlines.
+On top of that, it is capable of assisting students in finding Study Areas that meets their desired criteria.
   Our application supports 2 types of tasks, they are as follows:
  * **Deadline** Tasks - Used to denote a task that needs to be finished by a deadline.

      E.g, Assignments, Projects etc that are due on a specific date.